Abundance for uniruled pairs which are not rationally connected: Introduction

-The Abundance conjecture and the existence of good models for log canonical pairs are the most important open problems in higher dimensional birational geometry over the complex numbers.
-The goal of this paper is to essentially solve these problems for the class of pairs whose underlying varieties are uniruled but not rationally connected.
-Here, the word \emph{essentially} means that the problems are solved modulo the Minimal Model Program (MMP) in lower dimensions.
+The goal of this paper is to essentially solve the Abundance conjecture and the existence of good models for the class of pairs whose underlying varieties are uniruled but not rationally connected.
+Here, the word \emph{essentially} means that the problems are solved modulo the MMP in lower dimensions.

 It is known at least since \cite{KMM94} that the behaviour of projective log canonical pairs $(X,\Delta)$ depends to a large extent on whether the underlying variety $X$ is covered by rational curves or not.
 In some sense, pairs whose underlying variety $X$ is uniruled are easier to work with due to the fact that if $X$ is additionally smooth, then $K_X$ is not pseudoeffective.
-For such pairs, several of the most important problems in the MMP were recently essentially solved: the Nonvanishing conjecture in \cite{DHP13,LM19} and the existence of minimal models in \cite{LT19}.
+For such pairs, several of the most important problems in the MMP were recently essentially solved: the Nonvanishing conjecture in \cite{DHP13,LM21} and the existence of minimal models in \cite{LT22}.

-With notation as above, if $K_X+\Delta$ is pseudoeffective, $(X,\Delta)$ is klt and log smooth and $\Delta$ is a $\Q$-divisor, it has been known since \cite{DL15} that there exists some $0<\tau\leq1$ such that the pair $(X,\tau\Delta)$ has a good model.
-However, unlike in the case of the Nonvanishing conjecture, passing from $(X,\tau\Delta)$ to $(X,\Delta)$ is not obvious when one wants to prove the existence of good models.
+With notation as above, if $K_X+\Delta$ is pseudoeffective, $(X,\Delta)$ is klt and log smooth and $\Delta$ is a $\Q$-divisor, it has been known since \cite{DL15} that there exists some $0<\tau\leq1$ such that the pair $(X,\tau\Delta)$ has a good model, assuming the MMP in lower dimensions.
+However, it is not clear how to deduce the existence of a good model of $(X,\Delta)$ from the existence of a good model of $(X,\tau\Delta)$.

 The following is the main result of the paper.